-The orchid mantis (Hymenopus coronatus) is a stunning insect which is a perfect example of evolved camouflage.
+The orchid mantis (Hymenopus coronatus) is a stunning insect that is a perfect example of evolved camouflage.
 This insect, which is also known by quite a number of common names such as Malaysian orchid praying mantis, Malaysian orchid mantis, and Pink orchid mantis, comes from Malaysia, Indonesian, and Sumatran rain forests.
 The moment you see an orchid mantis, you will be instantly attracted by its beautiful and radiant colors which usually mimic the surroundings in which they are observed.
-The most common coloration of this species includes white, pink and purple though occasionally yellow and lime green colorations can also be found.
-Its legs have semi-circular lobes that resemble the petals of a flower or orchid, and hence the name, orchid mantis.
+The most common coloration of this species includes white, pink, and purple though occasionally yellow and lime green colorations can also be found.
+Its legs have semi-circular lobes that resemble the petals of a flower or orchid, hence the name, orchid mantis.
 Because of its exotic and captivating beauty, many people keep this insect as a pet.

 The orchid mantis is characterized by colorations of white, pink or a combination of both.
 It is capable of changing its color depending on environmental factors such as light and humidity.
 It has semi-circular lobes on its legs that look like flower petals.
 This insect is commonly found among flowers in bushes and small trees.
 Its peculiar shape that resembles a flower provides the best camouflage in such a habitat.
 In this way, the mantis can remain undetected by predators such as birds, lizards, bats, rodents etc. This amazing camouflage also helps the insect to easily catch its prey without being seen.